 Perhaps they have factored that in the overall cost – which means the contract had been inflated to include the expensive trees.
 Perhaps they had managed to save enough in the contract and instead of returning the saving back to the taxpayers, they decided to spend it on expensive trees.
 Or maybe they had misinterpreted the requirements but had screwed the execution – then it is too bad, they should not be paid anything.

-Anyway, if you ask me, the whole story does not add up – just the story of an elusive Arab prince giving away billions of ringgit to some politician as a donation.
+Anyway, if you ask me, the whole story does not add up – just the story of an elusive Arab prince giving away billions of ringgit to a local politician as a donation.
 That’s bending the spoon a bit too far.

-Then we have this “hey look, it is cheaper compared to XYZ country!” statement from one honorable Minister:-
+Then we have this “hey look, it is cheaper compared to XYZ country!” statement from one honourable Minister:-

 The recent increase in petrol price should not be made an excuse for traders to increase prices of their goods, Minister of Domestic Trade, Cooperatives and Consumerism (MDTCC) Datuk Seri Hamzah Zainudin said today.